awsdocs/amazon-s3-userguide/doc_source/batch-ops-create-job.md

 **Manifest**
 The manifest is a list of all of the objects that you want S3 Batch Operations to run the specified action on\.
 You can use a CSV\-formatted [Amazon S3 Inventory](storage-inventory.md) report as a manifest or use your own customized CSV list of objects\.
-If the objects in your manifest are in a versioned bucket, you must specify the version IDs for the objects\.
+If the objects in your manifest are in a versioned bucket, specifying the version IDs for the objects will perform the operation on a specific version\.
+Batch Operations will perform the operation on the latest version if no version ID is specified\.
+If your manifest includes a version ID field, you must provide a version ID for all objects in the manifest\.
 For more information, see [Specifying a manifest](#specify-batchjob-manifest)\.

 **Priority**
 Use job priorities to indicate the relative priority of this job to others running in your account\.
 A higher number indicates higher priority\.